Bakken Bears

-Bakken Bears is a Danish professional basketball club based in Aarhus.
+The Bakken Bears are a Danish professional basketball club based in Aarhus.
 The club plays in the Basketligaen, the top-tier basketball league in Denmark.

 Founded in 1953, the club has won the Basketligaen 20 times, holding the record for the most championships, and has also won 11 Danish Cups.
 Along with their domestic play, the club is a regular in European competitions.
 The Bears are a three-time semifinalist of the FIBA Europe Cup.